Britain's Next Top Model series 3: Week 7

 The girls are woken up with a grueling morning workout from Celebrity Personal Trainer, Nicki Waterman.
 Some girls struggled in workout especially Sherece.
 This activity was followed by a fake grilling and interview from The Sun journalist Victoria Newton who taught them how to deal with reporters.

 The day is not over yet, they have a dinner with Joan Rivers and agents from Models 1 who brought a table full of her QVC jewellery as gifts for the girls.
 After the guests left, another fight breaks out.

 At the house, Lisa introduces the general manager of Wonderbra UK for their challenge.
 The girls are required to shoot and pose for a Wonderbra commercial.
 Stefanie won the challenge and took Louise, Rebecca and Sherece with her to a celebrity filled party at Café Royal whereas Lauren and Lucy have to work as bartenders for a party.
 The winners arrived at the party and meet celebrities like Lisa Scott-Lee, Keisha Buchanan, and two men from the salon – as well as a David Bowie lookalike.
 Stefanie got all loved-up from Guy Burnet and Stuart Manning from Hollyoaks.

 This week's photoshoot was "Superheroes with the new Vauxhall Tigra".
 The girls are suspended on wire over the car.
 Stefanie told to the staff and was bored about meeting Guy and she was so fabulous to him and she has already a boyfriend.
 At judging, Louise has the best photo while Stefanie and Sherece landed in bottom two.
-Stefanie was almost eliminated but her challenge win saves her and Sherece was sent home despite of her previous best shoots.
+Stefanie was almost eliminated but her challenge win saves her and Sherece was sent home despite her previous best shoots.